How to Write a Query Letter

-A cover letter is simple and follows three main points: 3
+A cover letter is simple and follows three main points.
+You should:

-1. It begins by addressing the editor directly and thanking them for considering your submission (include the title of your work.)
+- Begin by addressing the editor directly and thanking them for considering your submission (include the title of your work).

-2. Follow with a one sentence summary of your qualifications and/or publishing credit as a writer.
+- Follow with a one-sentence summary of your qualifications and/or publishing credit as a writer.

-Correctly formatting your query letter is the difference between having your work read and having the agent or editing tossing it in the trash.
+Correctly formatting your query letter can make the difference between having your work read and having it tossed in the trash.
 Correct formatting streamlines the process for editors and agents and allows them to read through your work effectively.

 These are strict formatting guidelines that should be followed:

-There should be a double space in between paragraph breaks.
+- There should be a double space between paragraph breaks.

 - Type your cover letter or query letter on white, 8 ½ x 11 bond paper (if not submitting electronically).